Get all the latest data for Burgundy

 Does a property price drop look likely in Burgundy as of 2026?

-The single most important macro factor that could increase the odds of a price drop in Burgundy would be a renewed spike in mortgage rates, which would squeeze buyer affordability and slow transactions further.
+The single macro factor that would most increase the odds of a Burgundy price drop is a renewed rise in French mortgage rates, because many local buyers depend on monthly affordability rather than cash.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Burgundy.